Updated: July 23, 2024 7 mins read Published: October 11, 2018

 YOLO

-YOLO (You Only Look Once) is a machine learning algorithm for classifying objects such as cars, people, and trees.
+YOLO (You Only Look Once) is an autonomous driving machine learning algorithm for classifying objects such as cars, people, and trees.
 In fact, it’s an alternative algorithm to HOG.
 YOLO analyzes the image as a whole and divides it into segments.
 Since each class of objects possesses a set of features, YOLO labels objects according to them.

 The algorithm comes up with bounding boxes and predictions for each image segment.
 It considers each prediction in the context of the whole image and applies network evaluation only once.
 By contrast, other detection algorithms apply detectors and classifiers to multiple positions and regions of an image.
 That’s why YOLO is more accurate and faster than HOG.
 The YOLO algorithm is a great tool for object detection in autonomous vehicles.
 It ensures quick processing and vehicle response to real-world situations.